 Miss Molly’s Inn

-According to the website of Miss Molly’s Inn in Chincoteague, this bed-and-breakfast is where the author wrote the second most popular horse book in American literature of all time.
+Miss Molly’s Inn in Chincoteague, now an elegant bed-and-breakfast, is where the author wrote the second most popular horse book in American literature of all time.
 (Misty was second to Black Beauty, which was published by British author Anna Sewell sixty years earlier in 1877.)

 The Inn can be in high demand, especially in late summer because “On the last week of July each year, since 1927, the Chincoteague Volunteer Firemen (known as the Saltwater Cowboys) herd and swim the ponies across the Assateague Channel to Chincoteague.
 The ‘Cowboys’ then parade the ponies through the streets of Chincoteague and down to the auction grounds on Main Street.” (https://missmollys-inn.com/the-inn/misty-of-chincoteague)

 The population of Chincoteague is less than 3,000, which is fairly close to the number of residents when Misty of Chincoteague was originally published in 1947, according to https://population.us/va/chincoteague.
 However, in season, it can swell to five times its ongoing population and the traffic can get a little congested so plan your stay well in advance.
 That said, the distance from Miss Molly’s Inn to the main part of town is a fairly easy walk.